 A bike with a view, Prince Edward Island

-The best way to take in the gentle, rolling farmland of PEI is on two wheels.
+On two wheels is the best way to take in the gentle, rolling farmland of PEI.
 The coastal lookouts are gorgeous and there are so many historic beacons along the way.
 We recommend packing a lunch and touring by bike, from lighthouse to lighthouse.

 The Cabot Trail, Nova Scotia

 With rugged green mountains jutting up out of the Atlantic, Cape Breton Island is a world must-see, according to Travel + Leisure.
-Drive the fabled, nearly 300-kilometre, cliff-hugging Cabot Trail.
-If you prefer a little physical activity, you can cycle the route too, taking in the quiet and natural beauty, and stopping for a picnic above windswept cliffs.
+Drive the fabled 185-mile, cliff-hugging Cabot Trail, but make time to cycle around, too, taking in some quiet and the natural beauty, then picnic above windswept cliffs.